ehmicky/modern-errors/docs/typescript.md

 They should only be used to type unknown error instances and classes, when no variable nor [type inference](#type-inference) is available.
 For example, they can be useful when [creating plugins](plugins.md#typescript).

+## Known limitations and issues

+For known limitations and issues related to TypeScript's current capabilities, please see the comments in [src/main.d.ts](../src/main.d.ts).